What is Leadership Coaching?

 Transition coaching supports professionals who are stepping into new roles.
 Maybe they’ve just been promoted, joined a new organization, or shifted industries entirely.

 What should be an exciting moment can also feel extremely overwhelming, especially if there’s pressure to perform right away.
-This is a recipe for burnout.
+(Recipe for burnout??)

 A coach, in this context, acts as a trusted support during the transition period, helping the leader adapt quickly, build confidence, and establish credibility with team members and peers.
 They may also focus on a specific issue or challenge perceived to be holding back the employee from success in their new role, if that’s what the client identifies.